DSRCorporation/indy-did-method/spec/15_security_considerations.md

 ## Security Considerations for Indy Besu

+Hyperledger Indy Besu implementation is based on Hyperledger Besu and Ethereum and inherit their security policy.

 ### Consensus Algorithms

 The Hyperledger Besu implementation utilizes Proof of Authority consensus mechanism from Indy Besu.